Savour the season with these springtime escapes at Powerscourt Estate

 As a child, my mother put me through grilling practices in the weeks before the big night for fear I’d make a show of myself in front of the parish.

-As I became older and much wiser, I was left to my own devices.
-The trials and tribulations of my months accumulated into one night, as I poured my heart, soul, and any alcohol left-over from the 12 pubs of Christmas into my rendition of O Holy Night.
+As I became older and wiser, I was left to my own devices.
+The trials and tribulations of my months accumulated into one night, as I poured my heart, soul, and any alcohol left over from the 12 pubs of Christmas into my rendition of O Holy Night.

 The performance is always an emotional one.
 It feels like coming home.
 Coming back to my roots, my neighbours, my childhood.

-Last Christmas we were still able to have mass, but with no Christmas carolling for a start, no hanging around either as everyone needed to be in and out in under an hour.
-And for the first time in history, you needed a ticket for the birth of Jesus.
-It would have been easier to get a ticket to a Bruce Springsteen concert.
-I don’t think God ever envisaged that the birth of our Lord and saviour would be a ticketed event, but even the most-holy of us couldn’t escape the ravages of the year that was.
+During the Covid years, we were still able to have mass, but with no Christmas carolling or hanging around as everyone needed to be in and out in under an hour, and for the first time in history, you needed a ticket for the birth of Jesus.
+It would have been easier to secure front-row seats to a Bruce Springsteen concert.
+I don’t think God ever envisaged that the birth of our Lord and Saviour would be a ticketed event, but even the most holy of us couldn’t escape the ravages of the year that was.

 As a child, Christmas Eve mass is the precursor to Santa.
 You accept the drawn-out nature of the evening as a step closer to early-morning presents.
 As an altar server, it was the reward for your expert bell-ringing efforts throughout the year, which usually came in the form of a selection box and a joyful skip out the door.
 As a teenager, you dread it.
-Because the young lad you shifted at the Christmas youth club disco the week before always decided to sit in direct view of you.
+Because the young lad you shifted at the Christmas youth club disco the week before always ended up sitting in direct view of you.

 As an adult, it becomes like a childhood reunion.
 Familiar faces that your phone has shown you standing in front of the Sydney Opera House or the Burj Al Arab or clinking cocktails on a Manhattan rooftop now suddenly pepper the crowd, their childish features still evident under beards and make-up.
 As an adult, you become thankful that you’ve all made it that far, watching time pass each year from different church pews, surreptitiously gawking at one another.

-The joy of Christmas Eve mass is that it is like no other.
+The joy of Christmas Eve mass is like no other.
 It doesn’t feel like a Sunday ritual or a divine procession to tune out of.
 For once, the church is packed.
 People clamour together while trying to squeeze every inch of themselves into the tight pews.
-Grown men arrive tipsy after festive pints.
-Forced to put on a good jacket and get it together by their wives, partners and mothers.
+Grown men arrive tipsy after festive pints, forced to put on a good jacket and get it together by their wives, partners and mothers.

 I am not a religious person, nor are many others who step in the doors of a church on Christmas night.
 But I do believe in people.
 I believe in the power of community and togetherness, and the joy which radiates from both.
 The simple shake of a hand or a touch on the back takes on more significance on Oíche Nollag.

-This year, I hope my mother is piling on the pressure.
-And I hope, more than anything, that I’m pouring every last drop of me into my rendition of O Holy Night.
+This year, I hope my mother piles on the pressure again and you can bet I’ll be pouring every last drop of me into my rendition of O Holy Night.

 Photography by Pablo Clemente on Unsplash.